Fahersto/Enterprise/Enterprise/doxygen/Programming.md

 ```

 Once created, you can use the constant the same way you would any other.
-However, in **Debug** and **Dist** configurations, your game will now become responsive to live changes in the source code.
+However, in **Debug** and **Dev** configurations, your game will now become responsive to live changes in the source code.
 If you modify a hot constant's value in the source while your game is running, it will automatically reflect the new value when the file is saved.
 This is done by a background thread in a thread-safe way.

 The Hot Constants reload mechanism is available in **Debug** and **Dev** builds only.
 In **Dist** builds, the HC() macro expands into a simple constant declaration, leaving only hard-coded values in your final game.